Unlike the Subterrean termite, drywood termites do not require any contact with the soil. They live in undecayed wood with a low moisture content.

 If the furniture is untreated, use TIMBOR or BORACARE.

 Spray and allow it to penetrate the wood.
 It will last the life of the wood and kill the active beetles.
 If the wood is painted or varnished, you will need to strip the finish to use either one of these products.
 Drywood Termites and Powder post beetles can be killed by either extreme heating or freezing.
-It would need 1.5 hours in a heated chamber of 150 degrees F or4 hours in a chamber of 140 degrees F. You can also use freezing temperatures to kill these insects.
-Exposure at 156 degrees F for four days will kill them.
+It would need 1.5 hours in a heated chamber of 150°F or 4 hours in a chamber of 140°F. You can also use freezing temperatures to kill these insects.
+Exposure to -4°Fdegrees F for seven days will kill them.
 You will need to take care that either extreme of temperature would not damage the article.

 Winged dampwood termite